sbargoti/pychetlabeller/README.md

 ### Annotations
 The annotations are saved in csv format with the same name as the input image file.
-The csv entries are *item, centre-x, centre-y, radius, label id*.
+The csv entries for circles are *item, centre-x, centre-y, radius, label id*.
+The csv entries for rectangles are *item, topleft-x, topleft-y, width, height, label id*.

 By default the annotations are saved in the image parent directory under a new
-folder: circle-labels.
+folder: circle-labels/rectangle_labels.
 The user can choose to manually set a different folder for the labels.

 ### Single images